 It was this lifelong endeavor for accountability that led Rosenfeld to demand standard-setting coverage during his years as an editor at the New York Herald Tribune and the Washington Post, earning the Post the Pulitzer Prize Gold Medal for Public Service.
 Rosenfeld reminds us why journalism matters, and why good journalism is essential to our democracy.

 Harry Rosenfeld is Editor-at-Large and a consultant at the Albany Times Union.
 He is also a member of the newspaper’s editorial board.
 He lives in Albany, New York.

 Schmooze with the Author: the JCC's Book Club . . . with a twist

 Are you left with burning questions after finishing a good book?
 Ever wish you could pick the author's brain?
 Now is your chance!
 Read these amazing new books and then come and schmooze with the author!
-All our authors this year are local to the Bay Area: Michael Lavigne, author of The Wanting, Jason Friedman, author of Fire Year, and Helene Wecker, author of The Golem and the Jinni.
+All our authors for 2013-14 were local to the Bay Area: Michael Lavigne, author of The Wanting, Jason Friedman, author of Fire Year, and Helene Wecker, author of The Golem and the Jinni.

 All Schmooze events are at the APJCC unless otherwise noted.
 Events are FREE!
 For more info or to RSVP, please contact Jenessa at 408.357.7411 or email@example.com.